-- (1) To encourage landowners to keep farmhouses, out buildings, barns, etc. well maintained and to clean up messy looking yards and generally present an attractive appearance. - (2) Encourage individuals and local groups, such as church and civic organizations, to aid any resident in need of help with home maintenance issues. - (3) Encourage private partnerships that promote and provide for decent, safe and affordable housing.
+- (1) Reduce the incidence of poorly maintained owner-occupied and renteroccupied housing with enforcement of building maintenance requirements. - Support neighborhood improvement activities. - Encourage individuals and local groups, such as church and civic organizations, to aid any resident in need of assistance with home maintenance issues. - Encourage better landlord tenant communication and coordination.